Dear Librarians and library readers,

 I’ve had some great feedback from library readers and I’m pleased that many leading libraries around the world have chosen to include the books in their collections.
 Here are a handful of representative examples.
 From left to right: Auckland Libraries (NZ), Columbus Metropolitan Library (US), Toronto Public Library (Canada), Eastern Regional Library (Australia), Vancouver Island Regional Library (Canada).
 Click on a picture to see more.

 The Malcolm MacPhail WW1 series consists of five meticulously-researched historical novels, chronicling the adventures of a young Canadian soldier during the Great War.
 You can read about each book and their reviews here.

 Sourcing the books for libraries

 You should have little difficulty sourcing the books.
-The audiobook and e-books are available through Overdrive.
+The audiobook is available through Overdrive.
 For the trade paperback and hardcover editions – depending on where you’re located – there are multiple suppliers.
-Generally most local distributors and your existing library suppliers can readily source them.
+Generally most local distributors and your existing library suppliers can readily source them, as well as Ingram.
 For example:

 United States (USD 17.95/hardcover USD 27.99): Ingram, Baker & Taylor

 Canada (CAD 23.95/34.99): Library Bound, Library Services Centre, Ingram

 Australia (AUD 28.95): James Bennett, Ingram

 For sourcing or related questions please address the publisher at: EsdornEditions [at] darrellduthie [dot] com.
 For anything to do with the books themselves, I’d be delighted to field questions myself – my details are on the contact page.